 Nimble Training - Time management essentials

 Training and Professional Services are an important part of the Associations' support for member councils by offering help to councils wishing to increase their knowledge base and capability.
 Training is arranged by Yorkshire Local Councils Associations which is the only independent organisation offering specialist advice and information to the parish sector in North, South and West Yorkshire.

-Remote training sessions are completed via Go to Webinar, Go to Meeting or Zoom and they are usually a 1 hour training session.
+Remote training sessions are completed via Go to Webinar, Go to Meeting, Zoom or Zoom Webinar and they are usually a 1 to 1.5 hour training session.
 Some topics require longer sessions, 2 hours, 2 1/2 hours, but no more than 3 hours for any remote training session.